Uniform Inference in High-Dimensional Threshold Regression Models

 \end{assm} Assumption \ref{as2} (i) is a standard assumption for model estimation.
 Assumption \ref{as2} (ii) is a uniform adaptive restricted eigenvalue condition, which is a common and high-level condition in the literature of high-dimensional econometrics and statistics.
 This condition can be relaxed if $\bm{\Sigma}(\tau)$ has full rank.
 Moreover, $\bm{\Sigma}(\tau)$ is invertible by applying Theorem 2.1 (ii) in \cite{lu2002inverses} under Assumption \ref{as2} (i).
 We then can do the gaussian elimination to obtain Thus, Assumption \ref{as2} (ii) holds under the non-singularity conditions for $\bm{M}(\tau)$ and $\bm{N}(\tau).$ Lemma \ref{tau22} shows that $1/n \bm {X }(\tau)\bm{X }(\tau)'$ uniformly converges to $\bm{\Sigma}(\tau);$ therefore, the empirical adaptive restricted condition holds as stated in Lemma \ref{lemeg}.

 Given that $\tau_0$ is unknown, we impose that the restricted eigenvalue condition holds uniformly over $\tau.$ Here, we analyze two separate cases.
 When $\delta_0=0,$ Assumption \ref{as2} is required to hold uniformly with $\mathbb{S} =\mathbb{T},$ the entire parameter space for $\tau_0,$ since $\tau_0$ is not identified.
-When $\delta_0\ne0,$ this condition needs to hold uniformly in a neighborhood of $\tau_0,$ as $\tau_0$ can be identified.
-The Uniform Adaptive Restricted Eigenvalue (UARE) Condition is applied to tighten the bound in Lemma \ref{lemmaf} for establishing the oracle inequalities for the prediction error as well as the $\ell _{1}$ estimation error.
+When $\delta_0\ne0,$ this condition holds uniformly in a neighborhood of $\tau_0$ for the identification of $\tau_0$.
+The Uniform Adaptive Restricted Eigenvalue (UARE) Condition is applied to tighten the bound in Lemma \ref{lemmaf} for establishing the oracle inequalities for the prediction error as well as the $\ell _{1}$ estimation error for the parameters.
 Although we consider two cases separately, similar to \cite{lee2016}, we can make predictions and estimate $\alpha_0$ without pretesting the existence of the threshold effect.